Health Professions Education (CAGS)

 Once you submit our electronic application, please check the self-service portal to determine that all required application materials have been received.

-The Office of Admission also accepts electronic transcripts from certain vendors including eSCRIP-SAFE, Parchment and National Student Clearinghouse.
+The Office of Admission also accepts electronic transcripts from certain vendors including Parchment and National Student Clearinghouse.

 Standardized Test Scores

 Three recommendations, written within six months of the deadline, are required.
-We do not accept recommendations from individuals who have a personal relationship with you (family members, friends, religious personnel) or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
+We do not accept recommendations from individuals who have a personal relationship with you (family members, friends, religious personnel) or from politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
 Instructions for the online recommendation process can be found within the application.

-An individual who wishes to re-apply should call the Office of Admission at 617-521-2605 for details.
+An individual who wishes to re-apply should email or call the Office of Admission at 617-521-2605 for details.
 All re-applicants are required to submit a new electronic application and any official academic transcripts for courses completed since the initial application.
 A reapplication fee is required.

 If you hold an H visa, please contact the Office of Admission via email or at 617-521-2605 to determine if you are eligible to apply.
 Be certain to tell us what type of H visa you hold and when/where you obtained your bachelor's and master's degrees.